uncbiag/iSegFormer/README.md

 ```

 ## Getting Started
 First, download AbdomenCT-1K dataset and model weights.
-AbdomenCT-1K will be saved in the ``data`` folder; model weight will be saved in the ``saves`` folder.
+AbdomenCT-1K will be saved in the ``data`` folder; model weights will be saved in the ``saves`` folder.
 ```
 python download.py
 ```